12 Must-Do Activities in Keflavik

 Bridge Between Continents

-The Bridge Between Continents is a brief yet symbolic footbridge that spans a fissure separating the North American and Eurasian tectonic plates.
-You can literally traverse from one continent to another in a matter of steps.
+The Bridge Between Continents is a short footbridge over a fissure that marks the boundary between the North American and Eurasian tectonic plates.
+You walk from one continent to the other in a matter of steps, which is a strange and quietly satisfying thing to do.

 Krysuvik Geothermal Area